jacobian/djangobook.com/chapter04.rst

     </html>

 With an include-based strategy, headers and footers are easy.
 It's the middle ground that's messy.
-In this example, both pages feature a title-- ``<h1>My helpful timestamp site</h1>``--but that title can't fit into ``header.html`` because the ``<title>`` on both pages is different.
+In this example, both pages feature a title -- ``<h1>My helpful timestamp site</h1>`` -- but that title can't fit into ``header.html`` because the ``<title>`` on both pages is different.
 If we included the ``<h1>`` in the header, we'd have to include the ``<title>``, which wouldn't allow us to customize it per page.
 See where this is going?